johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part1.md

 As we've done in the [NestJS Microservices in Action](https://dev.to/nestjs/integrate-nestjs-with-external-services-using-microservice-transporters-part-1-p3) series, we'll start by building simple native requestor and responder apps that exercise the Faye API directly.
 This will help us make sure we understand the Faye API, and give us a convenient testbed.

-As covered in the previous article, one of the challenges the Nest microservices package deals with is to layer a request/response message style **on top of** publish/subscribe semantics.
+As covered in the [previous article series](https://dev.to/nestjs/integrate-nestjs-with-external-services-using-microservice-transporters-part-1-p3), one of the challenges the Nest microservices package deals with is to layer a request/response message style **on top of** publish/subscribe semantics.
 In other words, Nest requestors need to be able to run code like:

 ```ts
   @Get('customers')